 Act 3 International is an arts company that not only conducts drama classes for kids, but also stages children’s productions.
 Their Drama Academy conducts classes for teenagers and kids as young as 18 months.

 They also conduct holiday workshops for younger kids that you can book online.
-These include a $40, 60-minute workshop for kids aged 18 to 36 months inspired by kids’ classic The Very Hungry Caterpillar, and another for kids aged 3 to 4 based on Where The Wild Things Are, priced at $60.
+These include a $40, 60-minute workshop named Off We Go for kids aged 18 to 36 months, and another week-long workshop for kids aged 3 to 4 based on To the Moon and Back priced at $330.

 Parkour at Gymkraft

 Gymkraft conducts gymastics and parkour classes for kids, as well as other disciplines like trampolining, tricking and dynamic wrestling.
 Their parkour classes are for participants aged 7 to 12, and teach kids how to master their environment, whether by scaling walls or vaulting over obstacles, all in a safe, ultra-padded environment.

 Enquire online here and they will get back to you with more information.
 Before your child can enrol in the parkour classes, he or she will need to first take a trial class priced at $45.

 What are your kids going to be doing during the holidays?
 Share your plans in the comments!